A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Introduction

 The work \cite{zhang2019RLdoublecaching} combines learning mechanisms with coded caching in dynamic network environments to jointly optimize placement and delivery strategies.
-In such approach, RL is used to make high-level decisions, such as strategy selection or scheduling, while the underlying coded caching mechanisms are treated as fixed.
-As a result, the detailed construction of coded caching structures, including file subpacketization, cache placement patterns, and multicast transmission design in the delivery phase, is not explicitly optimized.
-Another research \cite{naderializadeh2019RLdeliverycaching} applies reinforcement learning directly to the delivery phase, with the objective of learning efficient coded transmission strategies under a given cache placement.
+In this approach, RL is used to make high-level decisions, such as strategy selection or scheduling, while the underlying coded caching mechanisms are treated as fixed.
+Another work \cite{naderializadeh2019RLdeliverycaching} applies RL directly to the delivery phase, with the objective of learning efficient coded transmission strategies under a given cache placement.
 In this setting, the cache placement is assumed to be known and arbitrary at the bit level, and the RL determines how XOR combinations are formed.
 However, the resulting multicast coding decisions are typically learned in an unstructured manner, without explicitly exploiting the combinatorial structures.
 RL-based approaches, such as \cite{shan2025TIMRL}, are not well suited to this setting, as they typically rely on repeated interactions with a fixed environment.
-In contrast, the MACC delivery problem involves dynamically varying conflict graphs induced by different user demands and access topology, which significantly limits the generalization capability of environment-specific RL policies and leads to high training complexity.
-By contrast, the proposed graph-based formulation enables learning models to operate directly on graph instances, allowing a single graph neural network (GNN) to generalize across heterogeneous access topology and user demand realizations without environment-specific retraining.
+In contrast, the MACC delivery problem involves dynamically varying conflict graphs induced by different user demands and access topology, which significantly limits the generalization of environment-specific RL policies and leads to high training complexity.